babelouest/glewlwyd/README.md

 ## Docker

-A docker image is available for tests on localhost, run the following command:
+A docker image is available for tests on localhost.
+To test the image, run the following command:

 ```shell
 $ docker run --rm -it -p 4593:4593 babelouest/glewlwyd:latest